pace/cloud-sdk-android/docs/index.md

 - We've removed the `Environment.STAGE` environment completely.
 Please use `Environment.SANDBOX` during testing and `Environment.PRODUCTION` for everything else.

+### From 16.x.x to 17.x.x

+- Introduced a `NoSupportedBrowser` exception which will now be returned from all `IDKit.authorize(...)` and `IDKit.endSession(...)` calls instead of crashing the app with an `ActivityNotFoundException` if no supported browser is installed and enabled to handle the Custom Tab intent.
+In this case, we show a Toast prompting the user to enable Google Chrome.
+- The suspendable calls `IDKit.authorize(...)` and `IDKit.endSession(...)` now return the `Completion` result instead of invoking a function parameter on result to make the calls synchronous.

 ## IDKit
 **IDKit** manages the OpenID (OID) authorization and the general session flow with its token handling via **PACE ID**.